Logiqx/covid-stats/docs/modelling-regional-occurrences/README.md

 Data for Jan 2019 to July 2020 was taken from the [Excess Winter Mortality (EWM)](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/excesswintermortalityinenglandandwales/2019to2020provisionaland2018to2019final) bulletin:

-- [Daily Deaths](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/excesswintermortalityinenglandandwales/2018to2019provisionaland2017to2018final#daily-deaths) for England and Wales 2018/2019, combined with COVID-19 deaths by date of occurrence
+- [Daily Deaths](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/excesswintermortalityinenglandandwales/2018to2019provisionaland2017to2018final#daily-deaths) for England and Wales 2018/2019
 - [Daily Deaths](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/excesswintermortalityinenglandandwales/2019to2020provisionaland2018to2019final#daily-deaths) for England and Wales 2019/2020, combined with COVID-19 deaths by date of occurrence

-Note: I have submitted a data request for the daily deaths during 2019 by region.
+Note: I have submitted a user data request for the daily deaths during 2019 by region.

-**Validation**
+**Sanity Check**

-The provisional data from the EWM [bulletin](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/excesswintermortalityinenglandandwales/2019to2020provisionaland2018to2019final#daily-deaths) was combined with daily COVID-19 deaths and compared against the [surveillance data](https://www.gov.uk/government/statistics/national-flu-and-covid-19-surveillance-reports) from PHE.
-This simple comparison shows that the EWM figures for Jan to Jul 2020 are suitable for this activity.
+The provisional data from the EWM [bulletin](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/excesswintermortalityinenglandandwales/2019to2020provisionaland2018to2019final#daily-deaths) from the ONS was combined with daily COVID-19 deaths and compared against the [surveillance data](https://www.gov.uk/government/statistics/national-flu-and-covid-19-surveillance-reports) from Public Health England (PHE).
+This simple comparison shows that the EWM figures for Jan to Jul 2020 are perfectly suitable for this activity.

 ![Comparison of ONS and PHE](daily-comparison.png)